frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 In *Conversations* he says, "The development, maturity, emancipation of women should not mean a pretension to equality, to uniformity with men, a servile imitation of a man\'s way of doing things.
 That would not get us anywhere.
-Women would turn out as losers, not because they\'re better than men or worse, but because they\'re different."
+Women would turn out losers, not because they\'re better than men or worse, but because they\'re different."

 He liked to outline these particular characteristics of women and the